How to Represent Yourself in Arizona Family Court

 One question that I had earlier was ‘’Is there an example?’’
 Not really.
 It’s one of the things that Access Legal is working on creating—a document library with actual examples, showing you how different people have constructed their arguments.
 It doesn’t exist right now for [inaudible 44:10] litigants and I’m sorry; I think it’s a tragedy.

-We have a form through Access Legal that can walk you through the questions that will help.
-And we’ll work on making that better.
 But, at this point, I don’t have a great way to show you, you know, 10 examples of different awesome pre-trial statements, but we’re working on it.
 Alright, what are you going to use for witnesses and exhibits?
 How do you determine what you’re going to use or who you’re going to use?